Ghousia College of Engineering

 The trust started the Ghousia I.T. in the same year to train craftsman in trades of Fitter, Draughtsman mechanical, according to the Industrial training institutes set up by the Government of India.
 In the year 1977, the institute got its recognition and affiliation to the National Council for Vocational Training (NCVT), Government of India.
-New trades like refrigeration & air conditioning mechanic, mechanic radio & television (which was subsequently converted to electronics mechanic) & electrician were introduced and the institution has now become the most sought after amongst the Industrial Training Institutes.
-Many public and private sector industries depute their employees for apprentice training and regular campus interviews are held for selection of skilled personnel.
-The trust has provided an excellent secured atmosphere in the campus located on a sprawling 3 acres land with spacious classrooms, well-equipped workshops, laboratories and computer lab etc.
+New trades like refrigeration & air conditioning mechanic, mechanic radio & television (which was subsequently converted to electronics mechanic) & electrician were introduced.

 Courses offered

 The college offers undergraduate courses in 6 streams and postgraduate courses in 2 streams of Engineering.

 Undergraduate courses and intake via donation

 Postgraduate programmes and intake

 The college is running programmes such as Manufacturing Science and Engineering in the department of Mechanical Engineering and Power System Engineering in the department of Electrical and Electronics Engg., along with M.Sc., Engg., (by Research) and Doctoral programmes in both departments.